-If one suspect that some E85 contains water may a density test be appropriate to implement?
+If one suspect that some E85 contains water may a density test be

 It has been shown that an absorption test according to the method I have developed, not are entirely reliable.
 Under normal circumstances should it work, but if the fuel contains substances that lower or increase the fuel's water-absorption capacity, is the test not accurate.